absorensen/numbers_go_brrrr/m2_concurrency/s1_threads.md

 The first benchmark is completely vanilla single threaded execution.
 The second benchmark is using Rayon to parallelize the execution of chunks.
 The third benchmark is using Rayon to parallelize execution of the original dataset, with no chunks.
-This is the normal way we would use Rayon.
+This is the default way we would use Rayon.
 Finally, the fourth benchmark uses ```crossbeam::scope()``` to launch ```thread_count``` jobs with low administrative overhead.
 To enable these bencharks, set the following flags to ```true``` in ```main()``` - ```single_thread```,
 ```rayon``` and ```crossbeam_scope```.

 Let's look at the results -

 <figure markdown>